Bayesian conjugacy in probit, tobit, multinomial probit and extensions: A review and new results

-The above advancements are providing yet unexplored opportunities for Bayesian inference under such models via novel closed--form expressions, tractable Monte Carlo methods relying on i.i.d.\ samples from the exact \textsc{sun} posteriors, and more accurate and scalable approximations from variational Bayes (\textsc{vb}) \citep[e.g.,][]{blei_2017} and expectation--propagation~(\textsc{ep}) \citep[e.g.,][]{chopin_2017}.
-However, most of these new developments focus on specific sub--classes of models within a potentially broader family of formulations that rely on partially or fully discretized Gaussian latent utilities.
-Therefore, there is still the lack of a unified framework which would be practically and conceptually useful to derive general conjugacy results along with broadly--applicable closed--form solutions, Monte Carlo methods and improved approximations of the posterior distribution.
-For instance, conjugacy results for tobit models \citep{Tobin} are yet missing in the literature, however, as it will be clarified in Section~\ref{sec_3}, \textsc{sun}s are conjugate also to this class.
-Such a comprehensive treatment would also help to clarify these advancements in the light of previously--developed state--of--the--art \textsc{mcmc} methods and approximations, and would serve as a catalyst of applied, methodological and theoretical research to further expand the set of solutions for this broad class of models.
+These advancements provide yet unexplored opportunities for Bayesian inference under such models via novel closed-form expressions, tractable Monte Carlo methods based on i.i.d.\ samples from the exact SUN posteriors, and more accurate and scalable approximations from variational Bayes (VB) \citep[e.g.,][]{blei_2017} and expectation-propagation~(EP) \citep[e.g.,][]{chopin_2017}.
+However, most of these new developments focus on specific sub-classes of models within a potentially broader family of formulations that rely on partially or fully discretized Gaussian latent utilities.
+Therefore, there is still the lack of a unified framework which would be practically and conceptually useful to derive general conjugacy results along with broadly-applicable closed-form solutions, Monte Carlo methods and improved approximations of the posterior distribution.
+For instance, conjugacy results for tobit models \citep{Tobin} are yet missing in the literature, however, as it will be clarified in Section~\ref{sec_3}, SUNs are conjugate also to this class.
+Such a comprehensive treatment would also help to clarify these advancements in the light of previously-developed state-of-the-art MCMC methods and approximations, and would serve as a catalyst of applied, methodological and theoretical research to further expand the set of solutions for this broad class of models.